sambidsresh/birdisle/README.md

 subject to breaking changes.
 The API is in `birdisle.h`.

 Call `birdisleStartServer(config)` to start a thread running redis.
-It takes the contents of a config file (optional) and returns an opaque handle of type `birdisleServer *`.
+It takes the contents of a config file (optional) and returns an opaque handle of type `birdisleServer *`, or `NULL` if startup failed.
 Note that not all configuration is safe to set — see the [Limitations](#limitations) below.

 To create a connection to the server, call `birdisleAddConnection(handle, fd)`